jenyss/idea-novelty-evaluator/README.md

 - Open the provided [Colab notebook](https://colab.research.google.com/drive/1jUIkSO9a671dizPYFAsAWTbCP8VYXi3W#scrollTo=20c40f1d-ba05-462c-bd4f-b7b4158e6650)
 - Add your API keys in the Colab secrets: PERPLEXITY_SONAR_API_KEY, OPENAI_API_KEY
 - Ask about your idea in the last notebook cell, then either run the cells one by one or choose **Run all** from the **Runtime** menu.
+The required dependencies are installed at the beginning of the notebook.

 **Option 2:** Run Locally